TylorS/typed/apps/website/content/guides/ui-collection.md

 A command group needs more than an array of labels: keyboard movement must know which items are mounted, their current document order, and which are disabled. `Collection` stores that runtime inventory.
 It intentionally separates mounted element handles from serializable selection or active-ID state.

-Read [component lifetime](/explore/ui-component) and then [Composite](/explore/ui-composite), which consumes collections. `Collection.makeState<Value, Element>()` creates a plain scoped RefSubject of items, not a hydrated state object.
+Start with [component lifetime](/explore/ui-component).
+After registering items here, [Composite](/explore/ui-composite) adds movement and focus. `Collection.makeState<Value, Element>()` creates a plain scoped RefSubject of items, not a hydrated state object.
 Serializing DOM handles would be the wrong boundary.

 ## Register report actions at their element lifetime